Rock-Candy-Tea/RSSHUB-PAGE/post/新媒体/OpenAI - Blog/Learning to Summarize with Human Feedback.md

 ---
-title: Learning to Summarize with Human Feedback
+title: 'Learning to Summarize with Human Feedback'
 categories:
     - 新媒体
     - OpenAI - Blog